Octopus: On-device language model for function calling of software APIs: LLM Evaluation for Function Calling

 \subsection{Performance with the conditional mask}

 In contrast to the inference approach described in the preceding subsection, we implemented a conditional mask during inference for this scenario.
 This modification has been effective in enhancing outcomes, particularly in the generation of parameters.
-Utilizing a conditional mask, especially when an input is of an enum type like a country name, helps prevent the model from generating unexpected parameters.
-The improvements facilitated by this approach are illustrated in Figure (\ref{fig:accu-mask}).
-However, since the APIs for GPT-3.5 and GPT-4 do not provide logits, the conditional mask technique could not be applied to these models, and thus, no improvement in their metrics was observed.
-Nevertheless, it's noteworthy that two 7B models were able to achieve performance over GPT-4, highlighting the efficacy of the conditional masking technique in certain contexts.
+Utilizing a conditional mask, especially when an input is of an enum type such as a country name, helps prevent the model from generating unexpected parameters.
+The improvements facilitated by this approach are shown in Table~\ref{tab:accuracy}.
+However, since the APIs for GPT-3.5 and GPT-4 do not provide logits, the conditional masking technique could not be applied to these models, and thus no improvement in their metrics was observed.
+Nevertheless, it is noteworthy that the two 7B models were able to achieve performance surpassing GPT-4, highlighting the efficacy of the conditional masking technique in certain contexts.